vaadin/hackathon-23-3/README.md

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.

+## Tooltips

+Simple examples of tooltip generator for Grid in MasterDetailView.

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,